DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ## Let's Get Started

 Symfony utilizes [Composer](http://getcomposer.org/) to manage its dependencies.
 So, before using Symfony, make sure you have Composer installed on your machine.
 We can install Symfony Framework by issuing the `composer create-project` command in your terminal like so: `composer create-project symfony/framework-standard-edition GOT` or using the `symfony` installer.
 There are several Symfony distributions available, such as [Symfony Rest Edition](https://github.com/gimler/symfony-rest-edition), [Hello World Edition](https://github.com/symfony/symfony-hello-world) and [CMF Standard Edition](https://github.com/symfony-cmf/standard-edition).
-A developer is at liberty to choose one to get started with.
+A developer is at liberty to choose any to get started with.

 It's faster to spin up a new app using the `symfony` command like so: `symfony new GOT` .
 Check out the Symfony [docs](https://symfony.com/doc/current/book/installation.html#main) to learn how to set up the Symfony installer.